whai362/mmcv/README.rst

-The project is modified from mmcv 0.5.9. we fixed the bug in syncbn.
+The project is modified from mmcv 0.5.9.
+We fixed the bug in syncbn.

 MMCV
 ====